Mel Lattany

-Melvin Lattany (born August 10, 1959) is a former American track athlete.
+Melvin Lattany (born August 10, 1959) is an American former track athlete.
 He was one of the world's dominating sprinters in the early 1980s.

 Early years

 Lattany attended Glynn Academy, where he was a standout sprinter in track.
-He also practiced football, where although he was primarily a wide receiver, he also played as a safety, cornerback, punt returner, kickoff returner and was the backup placekicker.
+He also played football, primarily a wide receiver, but also as a safety, cornerback, punt returner, kickoff returner, and backup placekicker.

 He accepted a track scholarship from the University of Georgia, where he established a new Men's World Junior Record over 100 metres on July 30, 1978.

 Lattany qualified for the 1980 US Olympic team as a 100 metres sprinter and a member of the 4 × 400 metres relay team, but was unable to compete due to the 1980 Summer Olympics boycott.
 He did however receive one of 461 Congressional Gold Medals awarded to those athletes affected by the boycott.
 Lattany was a three-times winner at the British AAA Championships, winning the 100 at the 1981 AAA Championships and the 200 at the 1980 AAA Championships and 1983 AAA Championships.

 He won the 100 metres at the 1981 Summer Universiade, and in the 200 metres at the 1981 IAAF World Cup, with a 20.21 seconds finish.
 On May 5, 1984, Lattany became the fifth man (third at sea level and fourth man from USA) to break the 10-second barrier when he clocked 9.96 seconds in Athens, Georgia.